Cognitive Rehabilitation Laboratory

 General Description of Student Activities

 Dr. Wong uses an experiential-learning approach to help students gain clinical research experience and develop necessary skills to link research to practice.
-Students will have opportunities to receive training and participate in scheduling and conducting client interviews, focus groups and assessments.
-In addition, students will obtain formal training on different standardized functional and cognitive assessments commonly used in the lab, as well as assist in intervention sessions as a student therapist, conduct qualitative and quantitative data analysis, and write peer-reviewed articles.
+Students will have opportunities to receive training and participate in scheduling and conducting client interviews and focus groups.
+In addition, students will obtain formal training on the administration, scoring and interpretation of different standardized neuropsychological assessments, patient-reported outcome measures and mobile assessments.
+Students will also participate in intervention sessions as a student therapist, conduct qualitative and quantitative data analysis, and develop scientific abstracts/manuscripts.

-OTD students have the opportunity to develop a project as part of an ongoing study that meets the resources available in the lab.
+OTD students have the opportunity to participate in an ongoing lab study.
 Students are expected to support other lab members as necessary and attend regular lab meetings.

-By the end of the final year, OTD students may be mentored in the development of a manuscript.
+By the end of the final year, OTD students may be mentored in the development of a scientific abstract/manuscript.

 Examples of Projects